iMicknl/python-sagemcom-api/README.md

 ## Advanced

 ### Determine the EncryptionMethod
-TODO
+(not supported yet)

 ### Handle exceptions
 Some functions may cause an error when an attempt is made to execute it.
 These exceptions are thrown by the client and need to be [handled in your Python program](https://docs.python.org/3/tutorial/errors.html#handling-exceptions).
-Best practice is to handle the exceptions and
+Best practice is to catch some specific exceptions and handle them gracefully.

 ```python
 from sagemcom_api.exceptions import *